Colleges within universities in the United Kingdom: University of the Arts London

-The University of the Arts London (UAL) comprises six specialist art and design colleges, dating from the mid-1850s, that were brought together for administrative purposes.
-The colleges are not Listed Bodies and do not have separate legal status, but maintain their separate identity and teach their own courses within the university.
-As a consortium of teaching colleges, each teaching their own courses, joined under the umbrella of the central University, UAL is essentially federal, but differs from UHI and London in that its colleges are not independent bodies.
+The University of the Arts London (UAL) comprises six specialist art and design colleges, dating from the 1850s to the 1960s, that were brought together for administrative purposes.
+The colleges are not listed bodies and do not have separate legal identities, but maintain their separate identity and teach their own courses within the university.

 University of the Highlands and Islands

 The University of the Highlands and Islands (UHI) is a federal collegiate university consisting of 13 independent "academic partner" colleges and a central executive office.
 Like the colleges of Oxford, Cambridge and Durham, and those of London prior to the mid-1990s, UHI colleges are Listed Bodies.

 Universities with associated colleges

 A few universities, while operating as unitary institutions, have associated colleges in federal relationships.

 Queen's University Belfast

 Queen's University Belfast has a federal relationship with two associated university colleges, Stranmillis University College and St Mary's University College.
 These are listed bodies under part two of the listed bodies order, the same status as colleges of Oxford, Cambridge, Durham and the University of the Highlands and Islands.